Attorney calls for investigation into Ma’Khia Bryant death

 COLUMBUS, Ohio (AP) - There should be a federal investigation into the fatal shooting of Ma’Khia Bryant by a Columbus police officer, along with a probe into the handling of Bryant’s foster care placement, a lawyer representing the teen’s family said Wednesday.

-Attorney Michelle Martin wouldn’t discuss details of why Bryant was in foster care, besides the fact that at the time, the family needed help.
-But she added that Bryant was in the system for too long.
+Attorney Michelle Martin wouldn’t discuss details of why Bryant was in foster care, but said she was there too long.

 Bryant “was a 16-year-old vibrant, bubbly girl, whose life was cut short by many of our failing systems,” Martin told reporters Wednesday.
 “We are going to investigate every agency that had the time and the opportunity to prevent Ma’Khia’s death.”